nolirium/aroc/README.md

 #### 02SEpatch.sh

-Copies an SELinux policy file found at /etc/selinux/arc/policy/policy.30 to ~/Downloads, opens an Android shell for the SuperSU policy patching command to be entered, then copies the patched policy back to the original location.
-Backup copies of the original policy.30 are saved at /etc/selinux/arc/policy/policy.30.old and /usr/local/Backup/policy.30.old.
+Copies an SELinux policy file found at /etc/selinux/arc/policy/policy.30 to ~/Downloads, opens an Android shell and attempts to patch the policy with SuperSU's 'supolicy' tool.
+If patching is successful, overwrites the original policy.30 with the patched version, and overwrites /sepolicy in the Android container with the patched policy.
+Backup copies of the original policy.30 and /sepolicy are saved in /usr/local/Backup

 Following successful execution of the above pair of scripts, the Android instance should be rooted and fully working.